squoilin/EnergyScope_open/docs/explanation/core_version_documentation.md

-# Modeling Framework (core-version)
+# Documentation (core version)

+This section documents the models and data files that are part of the "core" version of EnergyScope, which can be downloaded from the [Getting Started](../getting-started/index.md) page.

+The core version is includes three files, which we document in the following:
+- A model file (ESTD_model_core_.mod) containing the equations
+- A data file (ESTD_model_core.dat) containing non-time-dependent data
+- A Typical Day (ESTD_12TD.dat) data file (.dat) containing time-dependent data

-## Linear Programming Formulation
+## Preliminaries

-The model is mathematically formulated as an LP problem ([fourer1990modeling](https://www.ampl.com/_archive/first-website/REFS/amplmod.pdf)).
-The following figure represents - in a simple manner - what an LP problem is and the nomenclature used.
+The model is mathematically formulated as a linear programming (LP) problem.
+The following figure represents, in a simple manner, what an LP problem is and the associated nomenclature.

 ![Conceptual illustration of an LP problem.](images/ESTD/model_formulation/chp_estd_lp_conceptual.png)

-## Conceptual Modeling Framework

 The proposed modeling framework is a simplified representation of an energy system accounting for the energy flows within its boundaries.
 Its primary objective is to satisfy the energy balance constraints, meaning that the demand is known and the supply has to meet it.
 In energy modeling practice, the energy demand is often expressed in terms of final energy consumed (FEC).
 According to the definition of the European Commission, FEC is defined as "the energy which reaches the final consumer’s door" ([EU_FEC](https://www.eea.europa.eu/en/analysis/indicators/primary-and-final-energy-consumption)).
 In other words, the FEC is the amount of input energy needed to satisfy the end-use demand (EUD) in energy services.
 As an example, in the case of decentralized heat production with an NG boiler, the FEC is the amount of NG consumed by the boiler; the EUD is the amount of heat produced by the boiler, i.e., the heating service needed by the final user.